 Motivational Interviewing Stages of Change

-Here are the stages of change and how they relate to the motivational interviewing techniques I use in my practice
+Here are the motivational interviewing stages of change and how they relate to the techniques I use in my practice

 Motivational Interviewing Stages of Change: Precontemplation